 Individuals applying for Canadian immigration under the Federal Skilled Worker and Federal Skilled Trades Classes are required to show proof of funds to demonstrate that they can economically establish themselves in Canada.

 Applicants with an accompanying spouse or common-law partner can include the money they have together under a joint bank account.
-It is important, however, for an applicant to provide written proof that he or she has access to the money once an Express Entry Invitation To Apply (ITA) is issued by Immigration, Refugees and Citizenship Canada (IRCC).
+They may also be able to count money in the account under the accompanying spouse or common-law partner's name, however, it is important for an applicant to provide written proof that he or she has access to the money once an Express Entry Invitation To Apply (ITA) is issued by Immigration, Refugees and Citizenship Canada (IRCC).

 The required settlement funds must be equal to or greater than the sums listed below for each family size.

 |For each additional family member||$3,414|